-- e.c.
-5. Dining facility.; - f.d.
-6. Mechanical amusement rides, helicopter rides, and similar non-agricultural activities. - g.e.
-7. Concerts or other live, outdoor amplified music where the music is the primary attraction. - h.
-8. Ranch marketing activities that do not have direct access onto a county-maintained road or state highway and do not participate in a road maintenance agreement, as provided in Paragraph G.2. - f. - i. - j.g.
-9. In addition to the findings required under Subsection 17.52.020.C (Conditional Use Permit), the following findings shall be made by the review authority prior to approving a Conditional Use Permit under this Section:
+- 5. Dining facility; to the following standards; i.
+Dining facilities and any other sale of food products shall comply with the California Health and Safety Code, subject to approval from all applicable agencies including, but not limited to Environmental Management, California Department of Public Health, and California Department of Food and Agriculture. - i-ii.
+A commercial kitchen established for a bake shop, food stand or dining facility can be used off-season to make value-added products from cold storage produce.
+The on- or off-site sale of said value added products is not limited to its harvest season. - e.d.
+6. Mechanical amusement rides, helicopter rides, and similar non-agricultural activities. - f.e.
+7. Concerts or other live, outdoor amplified music where the music is the primary attraction. - g.
+8. Ranch marketing activities that do not have direct access onto a county-maintained road or state highway and do not participate in a road maintenance agreement, as provided in Paragraph G.2. - f. - h.\\\\ - i.g.
+9. In addition to the findings required under Subsection 17.52.020.C (Conditional Use Permit), the following findings shall be made by the review authority prior to approving a Conditional Use Permit under this Section: - i.
+(1)

-- a.--The site meets the minimum acreage and planting standards-of Subsection B. - ii.
-(2)

-b.
-The use is secondary and subordinate to the agricultural use.
+- a.
+The site meets the minimum acreage and planting standards-of Subsection B. - b.
+The use is secondary and subordinate to the agricultural use. - iii.
+(3)

-e.
-The use does not detract from or diminish the on siteon-site agricultural uses.

-d.
-There is no adverse effect on agricultural production on surrounding properties.

-- Rev. 10/1/12 - e.
-For lands under Williamson Act contract, the use is compatible with the provisions of Government Code Section 51200 et seq. - IG.
+- e.
+The use does not detract from or diminish the on siteon-site agricultural uses. - iv.\\\\(4)\\\ - d.
+There is no adverse effect on agricultural production on surrounding properties. - v.....(5) - e.
+For lands under Williamson Act contract, the use is compatible with the provisions of Government Code Section 51200 et seq.

+- IG.
 Ranch Marketing Provisions for Christmas Tree Sales.
 The provisions of this Subsection apply only to operations whose primary product are Christmas trees and are not in addition to other uses permittedallowed by this Section.
-The following ranch marketing provisions shall be permittedallowed where Christmas trees are grown on sites that meet the minimum acreage and planting standards of Subsection B: - 1.
-Choose and cut tree sales, as defined in Section \underline{PC} . - 2.
+The following ranch marketing provisions shall be permittedallowed where Christmas trees are grown on sites that meet the minimum acreage and planting standards of Subsection A of Subsection B: - 1.
+Choose and cut tree sales, as defined in Subsection $\underline{\mathbf{PC}}$ . - 2.
 Retail sales in compliance with Paragraph F.41.d. - 3.
 The sale of pre-cut Christmas trees grown off siteoff-site provided they are sold concurrently with Christmas trees grown on siteon-site and the primary crop (greater than 51 percent) is grown on siteon-site. - 4.
 Special events outside of the Christmas tree season on lots of 10 acres or more, subject to the following minimum standards: - a.
 Two events on lots with five acres or more of planted Christmas trees. - b.
 Five events on lots with ten acres or more of planted Christmas trees.